wso2/product-sp/modules/integration/test-results-service/README.md

 ##Deployment of the service:##
 With the proposed solution, the service should be deployed on a docker container of the kubernetes cluster, so that the service should have to be placed inside the docker image which we used to create containers in the cluster.

+##How to use the service
+When user perform tests on shiddi, it will produce some events.
+User should publish those events to this service using POST request to http://<hostname>:8080/testresults.
+For this use may use siddhi_http_sink feature.
+ So that all relevant events are stored in the HashMap Then for the verification part we can retrieve events using following requests.
+    1. Retrieve a single event
+    2. Retrieve multiple events
+    3. Retrieve events count